sotex-lab/sotex-box/docs/repository/dotnet/index.md

 ├── backend # Main api code
-├── benchmarks # Benchmarks used for various performance testing ├── integration-tests # Integration tests related to backend ├── sse-handler # Library for handling server sent events └── unit-tests # Unit tests for libraries
+├── benchmarks # Benchmarks used for various performance testing ├── integration-tests # Integration tests related to backend ├── model # Place where we keep core models and contracts used to transmit data ├── persistence # Place where we keep database specific code ├── sse-handler # Library for handling server sent events └── unit-tests # Unit tests for libraries

 ```

 ## High level backend overview